QubesOS/qubes-core-admin/doc/qubes-storage.rst

  - :py:meth:`~qubes.storage.Volume.export` - return a path to be read to extract volume data; for complex formats, this can be a pipe (connected to some data-extracting process)
+ - :py:meth:`~qubes.storage.Volume.export_end` - cleanup after exporting the
+   data; this function is called when the path returned by :py:meth:`~qubes.storage.Volume.export` is not used anymore.
+This method optional - some storage drivers may not implement it if not needed.
  - :py:meth:`~qubes.storage.Volume.import_data` - return a path the data should
    be written to, to import volume data; for complex formats, this can be pipe (connected to some data-importing process)